ferife/nixConfig/README.md

 # Notes

+[This website](https://nixos-and-flakes.thiscute.world/) serves as an unofficial beginners guide to NixOS, with a big focus on a flake-based NixOS config

 [This website](https://home-manager-options.extranix.com/) can be used to search for Home Manager options

 Use the command `sudo nixos-rebuild switch --flake ~/Documents/nixConfig/#laptop` to update the NixOS configuration